gagolews/stringi/docs/_sources/rapi/about_search_regex.md.txt

 All `stri_*_regex` functions in <span class="pkg">stringi</span> use the <span class="pkg">ICU</span> regex engine.
 Its settings may be tuned up (for example to perform case-insensitive search) via the [`stri_opts_regex`](stri_opts_regex.md) function.

 Regular expression patterns in <span class="pkg">ICU</span> are quite similar in form and behavior to Perl\'s regexes.
 Their implementation is loosely inspired by JDK 1.4 `java.util.regex`. <span class="pkg">ICU</span> Regular Expressions conform to the Unicode Technical Standard #18 (see References section) and its features are summarized in the ICU User Guide (see below).
 A good general introduction to regexes is (Friedl, 2002).
-Some general topics are also covered in the <span style="font-family: Courier New, Courier; color: #666666;">**R**</span> manual, see [regex](https://stat.ethz.ch/R-manual/R-devel/library/base/html/regex.html).
+Some general topics are also covered in the <span class="rlang">**R**</span> manual, see [regex](https://stat.ethz.ch/R-manual/R-devel/library/base/html/regex.html).

 ## <span class="pkg">ICU</span> Regex Operators at a Glance